Now that taxpayer-funded welfare agencies

 To children taken from the only home they have ever known and placed in the cold hands of the County, a family offering a forever home looks pretty good.

-Denying a traumatized child the possibility of a forever home with parents that know what suffering and punishment is and what the sensation of being all alone in the world is cruel.
+Denying a traumatized child the possibility of a forever home with parents that know what rejection, suffering and punishment are and what the sensation of being all alone in the world is cruel.

 To put a finer point on this misunderstanding or hypocracy, Gay couples have been much more willing to adopt hard to adopt children than straight couples.

 As a CASA guardian ad Litem volunteer, I think it’s because the LGBTQ community identifies with the issues of self- hate and isolation that that a foster child is bringing into their home.

 LGBTQ parents have lived with the same kinds of feelings and fears abandoned children live with.
 Self-doubt, self-hate and being ostracized in the classroom and the community are familiar to same-sex couples.

 Think about it.
 Growing up gay is a trauma to start with.
 Especially for those old enough to be married and able to adopt who came into this community when it was absolutely uncomfortable to come out and declare a gay lifestyle.

 The traumas of growing up gay and growing up abused and neglected are similar in many ways.